| Title ↕ | Opening date ↕ | Run ↕ | Series |

 - Rental Screenings

-- Film Festivals not put on by the Belcourt (NJFF, BANFF, REEL ROCK)
+- Film Festivals not programmed by the Belcourt (NJFF, BANFF, REEL ROCK)

 In 2019, internal Belcourt document logs started noting when we played 35mm prints of films.
 This has not been added to every instance that a 35mm print was shown of a film.
 However, if the logs say we played a print of the film, I have added a note to the entry.